An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Calavo Growers Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CVGW stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Specialty/Candy industry.
+We show how CVGW stock compares to 2,000+ US-based stocks, and to peers in the Wholesale Trade sector and Fresh Fruit and Vegetable Merchant Wholesalers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.